 We focus on foundational topics.
 Currently ten.
 Such as communication, decision making, leadeship, processes.
-It is in these areas where you as colleagues need to understand each other.
-At a deeper level.
+It is in these areas where colleagues need to understand each other at a deeper level.
 Understanding is the basis for collaboration.
-Topics

 We enable colleagues to help each other.
 To submit and to respond to questions.
-Not a chatroom.
+Not a low-value chatroom.
 Instead specific, concrete, practical.
 Where members can gain deeper insight.
 About how culture influences collaboration.
-Questions

 We provide exercises.
 These are real-world situations.
-So that you can apply to your work what you have come to understand at a deeper level.
+So that colleagues can apply to their work what they have come to understand at a deeper level.
 As colleagues.
 Together.
-It’s your collaboration.
-You decide how best to work with each other.
-Exercises
+It’s their collaboration.
+They decide how best to work with each other.

 We identify, describe, and contrast how cultures think and work.
 By answering the three key questions stated above.
 Research is our core strength.
 We strive to get to the truth.
 By doing our homework.
 With care, diligence, and respect.